General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Numerical implementation

 \subsection{Solution of field equations}

 We solve the metric field Eqs.~\eqref{DEcfc:psi}, \eqref{DEcfc:alppsi}, \eqref{DEcfc:Beta} and \eqref{DEcfc:chi} on an independent uniform Cartesian grid.
 We employ a multigrid algorithm \citep[see e.g.][]{10.5555/357695} and solve the differential equations iteratively until they converge.
-Boundary conditions for the solution of Eqs.~\eqref{DEcfc:psi} and \eqref{DEcfc:alppsi} are computed based on a multipole expansion of the fields up to quadrupole order.
-We impose fall-off boundary conditions in order to solve Eqs.~\eqref{DEcfc:Beta} and \eqref{DEcfc:chi}.
-The metric solver implementation originates from \citet{2002PhRvD..65j3005O}, where they provide more details.
-The grid size is chosen such that it covers the physical domain of interest well.
+Boundary conditions for the solution of Eqs.~\eqref{DEcfc:psi} and \eqref{DEcfc:alppsi} are computed based on a multipole expansion of the fields.
+Formally, we can write the solution to Eq.~\eqref{DEcfc:psi} at a point with coordinates $\bmath{r}$ as